Creation of the Estonian Subjectivity Dataset: Assessing the Degree of Subjectivity on a Scale: LLM Annotation

 \subsection{Comparison to human annotations}

-When comparing the LLM scores to human annotators, the correlations were similar to those between the human annotators, varying between 0.601 and 0.801.
+When comparing the LLM scores to human annotators, the correlations were similar to those between the human annotators, varying between 0.601 and 0.801, with \textit{p}-values for all annotators being below 0.001.
 However, when looking at the differences qualitatively, additional patterns started to emerge.
 The most significant difference between humans and LLM was the range of scores given.
 While humans used the full range of 0 to 100, GPT-5 never ended up giving a score higher than 98.

 Looking at the texts where the differences between the GPT-5 and human scores were the highest, two aspects stand out---quotes and colloquial language use.
 Quotes, a method to directly and accurately refer to sayings and statements made by third parties, are commonly used in news stories.
 Many of the texts rated highly subjective by GPT-5 and low, as objective, by human annotators were news stories containing quotations.
 It is probable that human annotators were able to understand the intention of the quotes, to refer to a statement by the person discussed in the story, and therefore ignore any potential subjectivity within them.
 Meanwhile, GPT-5 considered the content of these quotes as a part of the text, causing the subjective score to rise.
 This was most apparent in shorter news stories that primarily consisted of quotations, including the text with the highest difference between the mean human score and the mean GPT-5 score (a difference of 70.3 points).